-If the path which is selected with the file browser is located in the same directory as the .qgs project file or below, paths are converted to relative paths.
-This increases portability of a qgs project with multimedia information
+If the path which is selected with the file browser is located in the same directory as the .qgs project file or below, the icon.
+You can create more categories and use the same fields again.

 With the Attribute editor layout, you can now define built-in forms (see figure_fields_2).
 This is useful for data entry jobs or to identify objects using the option auto open form when you have objects with many attributes.
 You can create an editor with several tabs and named groups to present the attribute fields.